Guide to your first week

 If you're unsure of what Faculty you are part of then see our list of subjects and the Faculty that runs them.

-In your first fews weeks the University will run a range of online and on-campus activities, events and useful information sessions to help your make a great start to life at Stirling.
+In your first fews weeks the University will run a range of online and on-campus activities and useful information sessions to help your make a great start to life at Stirling.

 You will be fully enrolled once you have completed all of the online enrolment processes and received your ID card.
-Information on how you will receive your student ID card will be available soon.
+Find out how you will receive your student ID card.
+For help in navigating the enrolment process, queries about finance, visas or anything else which is worrying you, contact the Student Hub via LiveChat from your portal.

 All students will be allocated a personal tutor.
 Details of who your personal tutor is will appear on your portal once you are fully enrolled.
 They will be in touch to arrange to meet you in the first two weeks of semester.